 A student who has the recommendation of the medical office faculty is given guidance in finding an administrative healthcare position.
-This internship is intended

-Indicates courses which consist of both a lecture and laboratory component. to give the student practical work experience in the healthcare community.
+This internship is intended to give the student practical work experience in the healthcare community.
 The instructor will meet periodically/as needed with students and immediate supervisor to discuss progress during the internship.
 Prerequisites: BIO 125 or BIO 130, HIM 120, 225, 228, 233, and 234.